unredacted-word/spectacle/chapters/colophon.md

 Buchet-Chastel in 1967 and was reissued by Editions Champ Libre in 1971 and Editions Gallimard 1992.

-This annotated translation by Ron.
+This annotated edition by Ron.
 Adams.<br /> First published 2021 █
 Unredacted Word, LLC.

 _First Hardcover Edition 2021_<br /> _First Printing 2021_<br /> 10 9 8 7 6 5 4